MichaelVorndran/InconsistencyMasks/README.md

 IM is used to remove the uncertainty from the pseudo-label as well as from the input image.
 Here you can see the changes in an input image and the corresponding pseudo-label on the SUIM dataset for IM+ over all five Generations.
 Magenta represents reefs, black indicates background or waterbody, gray represents IM, blue for divers, yellow for fish, and turquoise for wrecks.

 ## Results

+Due to limited hardware resources and the scale of our study, which required training thousands of U-Nets, we could only use small datasets and train tiny U-Nets (0.17 - 2.72 million parameters) compared to modern ViTs.
+But the uniform training conditions across all approaches ensure that our findings are still comparable.

 ![main_results](main_results.png)

 In this diagram, we focus on results that exceed those of Labeled Dataset Training (LDT) to avoid excessively compressing the representation of other outcomes.
 For a complete overview, a diagram with all results will be available in the appendix of the paper.
 The benchmarks used include Full Dataset Training (FDT), Labeled Dataset Training (LDT, randomly selected 10% of the complete dataset), and Augmented Labeled Dataset Training (ALDT, Labeled Dataset with 9 additional augmented versions of each image).
 The SSL approaches should surpass ALDT to justify their added complexity.